|

 Surprisingly, it appears no one looked

-with her own husband as far as anyone
+was to go with her own husband as far

 were never raised during trial.
 Daniel

-was no one who would want to hurt him
+one who would want to hurt him or

 "The